DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 33. `Hydroponics room`
 	- [x] Cutscene: Enter the room for the first time
 	- [x] Inventory item: mouse (no graphics necessary)
-	- [~] Entity: Gregory - a cat chef
+	- [x] Entity: Gregory - a cat chef
 		- [x] Needs cat chef spritesheet (currently a stand-in entity)
 	- [x] SET: Hydroponics area, with vegetables growing in individual plastic(?) bins, stacked to the ceiling
 34. `Castle pantry`
 	- [x] Cutscene: Enter the room for the first time (not necessary)
 	- [x] Inventory item: plate (harddrive part 2)
-	- [ ] Entity: Clara - someone who can help you measure and calibrate the spin of a "plate" (for a HD)
+	- [x] Entity: Clara - someone who can help you measure and calibrate the spin of a "plate" (for a HD)
 	- [x] SET: Larder-ish, wine-cellar-ish, pantry-ish.
-	- [ ] PUZZLE NEEDED: use the serial terminal to control a "spinning plate balance checker" machine, which totally lives in the pantry for unrelated reasons
+	- [x] PUZZLE NEEDED: use the serial terminal to do Towers of Hanoi

 ### The End